 Sub- Saharan Africa’s agricultural productivity is low compares to other developing countries.
 The same is true in the SADC region.
 In Sub- Saharan Africa in 2010, the average fertilizer use was 8 kg/ha, compared to 303 kg/ha in East Asia and 107 g/ha in North America.
 This low use of fertilizers is essentially due to the relatively high retail prices for the farmers.
 The supply of fertilizers relies on imports and the transportation costs (including ocean freight, port costs and truck transport) significantly impact the retail prices.

-Figure 6 shows a large variation in yearly average price for urea between 2010 and 2012.
-In 2010 – the most favorable year – the average price of urea was between $549/ton and $808/ton depending on the country.
+Figure 6 shows a large variation in the yearly average price for urea between 2010 and 2012.
+In 2010 – the most favourable year – the average price of urea was between $549/ton and $808/ton depending on the country.